IEC Protection Classes For LED Luminaires (2024)

 What are IEC Protection Classes?

 The IEC protection classes represent how much protection an LED or a luminaire offers to a user from electrical shocks.
-Generally, a protection or a safety class defines the protection level any electronic appliance provides to the individual handling it.
+Generally, a protection or a safety class defines any electronic appliance’s protection level to the individual handling it.

-This standard was originally developed by the International Electrotechnical Commission (IEC), an organization in charge of creating and establishing safety standards in the field of electrotechnology.
+This standard was originally developed by the International Electrotechnical Commission (IEC), an organization responsible for creating and establishing safety standards in electrotechnology.

 The protection levels are defined in the standard report IEC 61140.
 In technical terms, these electrical classes are categorized based on the requirement of the protective earth (PE) connections in the circuitry of a specific appliance.

 IEC 60598 sets the protection levels for luminaires specifically.
-You can check out the document for deep technical insight.
+The document provides deep technical insight.
 However, we will summarize all the categories here, so you don’t have to read the whole document.

 The IEC electrical protection classes are mainly divided into four categories: